17 Best Eating Habits for People With Diabetes

 You eat healthy fats

 Research suggests that excessive fat intake (more than 30 percent of total calories) may worsen insulin resistance, which is a problem for people with prediabetes or type 2 diabetes.
 In a review of studies published in 2017 in the International Journal of Health Sciences, researchers found an association between fat intake, type 2 diabetes, and impaired glucose tolerance.
 Stay away from meals that tend to contain high amounts of saturated fat, like those from fast food restaurants.
 The mechanism isn’t clearly understood, but the report also found a modest benefit in monounsaturated fatty acids (MUFAs) on insulin resistance.
 MUFAs are good-for-you fats found in avocados, olive oil, nut butters, and seeds, to name a few.
 A diet that is high in MUFAs and lower in saturated fats is also associated with improvements in cardiovascular health, lower LDL cholesterol, and reduced triglycerides and blood pressure, says Massey.
-(Here are clear signs you aren’t eating enough healthy fats.)
+Here’s how to make cheese part of a diabetes-friendly diet.

 Your protein portion is palm-sized